mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/extensibility-api/extensibility-api-howtos/create-menu-extension.md

 ## 1 Introduction

-This how-to describes the procedure of creating an extension that adds an item to Studio Pro menu from scratch.
+This how-to describes how you can create an extension that adds an item to Studio Pro menu from scratch.

 You can download a copy of this tutorial [here](https://github.com/mendix/ExtensionAPI-Samples).